 Notes

 Which semolina to use for Sooji Halwa?
 Usually in the store you will find “fine” and “coarse” varieties of semolina.
-For Halwa, we use fine sooji, and course sooji works well for Upma.
+For Halwa, we use fine sooji.

 Ratio of sooji to liquid: I use 1:4 ratio of sooji to liquids in this recipe.
-This gives a pudding like texture that is preferred in North India.
-For a more crumbly texture for sheera, you can reduce the amount of liquid by 1/2 cup.
-So the ratio of sooji to liquid will be 1:3.
+This gives a pudding-like texture that is preferred in North India.
+For a crumblier texture for sheera, you can reduce the amount of liquid by 1/2 cup.
+So, the ratio of sooji to liquid will be 1:3.

 What to use: Milk or Water to make Suji Halwa?
-The easy answer is that either works or a mixture of both milk and water works too.
+The easy answer is that either works or a mixture of both works, too.
 When using milk, the color will be more on the brownish side.
 If you use milk, the final Sooji Halwa will look more whitish in color.
 I prefer to use a combination of milk and water.
-Hence in this recipe, I used a proportion of 1:3 milk to water – 1/2 cup milk with 1 1/2 cup of water.
+Hence, in this recipe, I used a proportion of 1:3 milk to water—1/2 cup milk with 1 1/2 cup of water.

-Roasting Sooji: Be patient when roasting the semolina, it takes time.
-But roasting along with ghee definitely helps to speed the process.
+Roasting Sooji: Be patient when roasting the semolina; it takes time.
+Roasting along with ghee definitely helps to speed up the process.

-Why boil the liquids?
-Boiling the liquids separately helps to make softer perfectly cooked halwa.
-So don’t skip that, and it also helps to do the steps in parallel.
+Why boil the liquids separately?
+Boiling the liquids separately helps to make softer, perfectly cooked halwa, so don’t skip that.
+It also helps to do the steps in parallel.

 Serving: You can serve it warm (preferred) or cold.
 To reheat, place in microwave for 15-30 seconds.